 Reasons Why Table Scraps Are Bad For Dogs

-Most human food is laced with oil and fats, which can harm your dog’s health.
-It can cause problems in their digestive system, several diseases, obstruction in their esophagus, and even be lethal for them.
-Here are a few reasons why you should avoid table scraps for dogs.
+Most human food contains oils and fats that can be harmful to your dog’s health.
+It can cause problems in their digestive system, lead to various diseases, block their esophagus, and even be lethal.
+Here are a few reasons why you should avoid giving table scraps to dogs.

 Can Cause Digestive Issues